jarokaz/tpu-gke-sandbox/examples/maxtext/README.md

 - Set the `metadata.name` field with to a unique job name.
 Although not mandatory, using a unique name for each job helps with managing multiple Job resources
 - Update the `spec.template.spec.containers[name=tpu-job].image` field with your training image name
 - Update the Maxtext trainer parameters defined in the `spec.template.spec.containers[name=tpu-job].command` field.
 For the detailed information on how to configure Maxtext training runs refer to [Maxtext github repo](https://github.com/google/maxtext/tree/main).
 At minimum, set the following parameters:
-  - `run_name`.
-This is an identifier of your run.
-It is used to locate and store artifacts (including checkpoints) generated during training.
-They will be stored in the `run_name` folder in the `base_output_directory` path (see below).
-If there is an existing checkpoint in this location that checkpoint will auto-resume.
-  - `base_output_directory`.
-This a base GCS path for storing artifacts generated during runs.
-  - `dataset_path`.
-This is the GCS location of the C4 dataset.
-This should be a GCS URI up to but not including the `c4` folder.
-  - `steps`.
-The number of steps for this training run.
-If you do not set it the default (as defined in `MaxText/configs/base.yml`) is 150,000.

 After updating the `configs/job-spec-patch.yaml` you can submit the job using the following command: